Last updated: February 2026 to reflect how the One Big Beautiful Bill Act (OBBBA) impacts Dynasty Trust planning.

 There are also some potential disadvantages to a dynasty trust.

-2. Lack of flexibility: Dynasty trusts may exist for multiple generations.
+- Lack of flexibility: Dynasty trusts may exist for multiple generations.
 There could be events or unforeseen circumstances that the trust cannot address.
 No matter how hard you try, you can’t plan for every future situation your beneficiaries might encounter.
 Each state has laws that govern the ability to modify trust provisions.
-So, some flexibility should be taken into consideration.
+So, some flexibility should be considered.

-As you can see, a dynasty trust is a powerful estate planning tool to protect your wealth from taxes and preserve it for future generations.
-However, creating one is not easy.
-Talking to a CERTIFIED FINANCIAL PLANNER®, professional estate planning attorney, to determine if a dynasty trust is right for you is essential.
+As you can see, a dynasty trust is a powerful estate planning tool that helps protect your wealth from taxes and preserve it for future generations.
+The OBBBA’s permanent $15 million exemption makes dynasty trusts even more effective, but remember — “permanent” only lasts until the next act of Congress.
+The time to plan is while the rules are favorable.
+Talking to a CERTIFIED FINANCIAL PLANNER® professional and an estate planning attorney to determine if a dynasty trust is right for you is essential.